ShantanuGaur26/PlayChess/README.md

 1. Sign up
 2. Create a new match/get connected to an existing match
 3. During the match, let users play moves
-4. Have a rating system that goes up and down similar to standard chess rating

 ## Tech stack

-Let's keep it simple

 1. React for Frontend
 2. Node.js for Backend